murex/EventStormingJournal/_pages/1h-event-storming-book.md

 comments: false
 author_profile: true
 ---

+This blog is progressively converted into a book that you can download at the bottom of this page.

+# Backcover

 Close collaboration between business and tech is great on paper... but how do you do it, concretely?

 Event Storming looks like a great way to get started, but it's a scary beast to master!
 How do I actually run this workshop with more than 10 people?